Who’s Really Holding the Leash?

 Previous

-What if life is just one giant mud puddle?
+Is life just one giant mud puddle?